Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/colours.png)

 **--- Typography ---**
 Courgette, which is similar type of font of the logo, is used for menu to show the image of "Speed".
-Bebas is used for headings to stand out the headings and Montserrat is used for main contents to make the fonts visibility and readability maximum so that users don't have any issue of reading it and typing it.
+Bebas Neue is used for headings to stand out the headings and Montserrat is used for main contents to make the fonts visibility and readability maximum so that users don't have any issue of reading it and typing it.

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/fonts.png)